About Anna Tai, RD

 My work combines nutritional science, metabolic health, and behavior change strategies to help women create sustainable change without dieting.

-Work With Me
+How to Work With Me